orbitalquark/textadept/docs/api.md

 #### `buffer.selection_duplicate`(*buffer*)

 Duplicates the selected text to its right.
+If multiple lines are selected, duplication starts at the end of the selection.
 If no text is selected, duplicates the current line on a new line below.

 Parameters: